Realtime Systems Administrator Practical Exam

 - Test candidates are given 20 minutes to complete the exam - hooking up and sending a realtime feed simultaneously to two computers successfully, which are preloaded with two different Realtime Viewers (LiveNote and Summation).

-- Test candidates are encouraged to arrive earlier than your time slot to boot their computer and set up their writer prior to entering the individual exam areas.
+- Test candidates are encouraged to arrive earlier than their time slot to boot their computer and set up their writer prior to entering the individual exam areas.
 (Tables with power strips will be provided for booting and setting up.)

 - The examiner/proctor will start the timer and will indicate to the test candidate when there are ten and five minutes remaining for the exam.